europace/kex-angebote-api/README.md

 #### Hints

-* If the offer cannot be accepted from the bank, the response will not contain any Antrag.
+* If the offer cannot be accepted from the bank, the response will contain status=SUCCESS but not contain any Antrag.

 #### Request